modip-org/spec/format_spec.md

 ### `allowed` (optional)

 Whether or not this version is allowed to be installed, based on the condition. **This field MUST be a condition, with a boolean value**

 ---

+### `game`

+The version of the game that this project version supports or requires.
+It contains one field, `versions`

+##### `versions`

+This lists every version of Minecraft that this version of the project is known to support.
+Be very specific in this field - some launchers may assume a `1.16.2` mod works on `1.16.3`, but not all will.
+Include *every version*.

+---

 ### `dependencies` (optional)